 Examples of other public places which are required to provide assistive hearing systems for those with hearing loss include hospitals, concert/lecture halls, stadiums, court rooms, hotel conference rooms, convention centers and nursing homes.

 Q: What can I do if I believe I have experienced discrimination?

 A: File a Title III complaint by sending a letter to the Department of Justice (DOJ).
 An attorney may prove helpful in this process.
 Your letter must include:

 - Your full name, address and telephone number along with the name of the party discriminated against;

 - The name of the business, organization or institution you believe has discriminated;

 - A description of the discrimination, the dates it occurred and the names of the individuals involved with the discrimination;

 - Any additional information or copies of documents that support your complaint.

-For the most part, employers, business owners and educators are concerned about providing safe, accessible environments for the people they serve so if you need assistance, ask for it first.
+For the most part, employers, business owners and educators are concerned about providing safe, accessible environments for the people they serve, so if you need assistance, just ask.
 If they are unwilling to provide services you believe you are entitled to, follow up by contacting the appropriate advocate.